The main problem is that babies do not arrive with a set sleep schedule.

 How To Get Your Baby Fall Asleep Fast

 For help, we have a sleep expert to share with us nine strategies to help you get your babies to form a regular sleep pattern, and fall asleep fast on their own.

 9 Tips To Make Your Baby Sleep Fast, On Its Own:

 1. Control The Light.

 Most of us adults find it hard to sleep with the lights on.
 So does your baby.
 Babies find it difficult to slumber off in a bright room.
 Because light triggers a baby’s wake button.
 It makes them perk up, lose their fatigue and drowsiness, and make them go awake or stay awake.

-Darkness triggers the release of a sleep hormone known as melatonin by the pineal gland in the brain, which helps induce sleep.
 So, make sure the nighttime is mostly dark.
 To do this, dim the lights in the room about 2-3 hours before bedtime.
-This will give your baby’s brain enough time to process it’s end of the daytime and trigger the release of melatonin.
+This will give your baby’s brain enough time to process that it’s the end of the daytime and trigger the release of melatonin.

-Dimming the lights at the same time everyday will get your baby to gradually learn it’s nearing their bedtime.
+Dimming the lights at the same time every day will get your baby to gradually learn it’s nearing bedtime.

 Avoid the urge to turn on the bright lights when your baby wakes up in the middle of the night.
-Turning on the lights or carrying the baby into a brightly-lit room can make your baby feel it’s wake-up time.
+Turning on the lights or carrying the baby into a brightly lit room can make your baby feel that it’s wake-up time.
 Gently soothe them to sleep in the dimly lit room when they wake up.
 You may not even need to carry them out at all.

-You could put up dark curtains or shades to keep the room from lighting up with the early morning sun rays, and let your baby sleep a little longer.
-You can also do this also if your baby has a difficult time drifting to sleep during daytime naps.
+You could hang dark curtains or shades to keep the room from being lit up by the early morning sun rays, allowing your baby to sleep for a little longer.
+Furthermore, you can also do this if your baby has trouble falling asleep during daytime naps.